f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 * Press Remove to remove the selected device.
 * Press Edit... to edit settings for the selected device.
 * The up and down arrows move the selected device up or down in the list.
-The order of devices in the list determines the display order of the device's controls and senors in the Remote Control's GUI.
+The order of devices in the list determines the display order of the device's controls and sensors in the Remote Control's GUI.

 <h3>Settings Tab</h3>